-- Good Academic Standing: A student who meets or exceeds the cumulative grade point average requirements listed below is considered to be in good academic standing.
-The required GPAs are based on class level.
-Students who have taken more credit hours are expected to meet a higher GPA standard.
+- Good Academic Standing: A student, who meets or exceeds the cumulative grade point average requirements as listed, is considered to be in good academic standing.
+The Academic Standing process is completed at the end of the Spring Term.
+The required GPAs are based on credit hour completion.
+Students who have taken more credit hours are expected to meet a higher GPA standard

 ||Credit Hour Range

-- Academic Probation: If a student’s cumulative grade point average falls below the GPA standard for his/her designated class rank as listed above in any academic term (i.e. fall, spring, summer), the student is placed on academic probation for the following term.
+- Academic Probation: If a student’s cumulative grade point average falls below the GPA standard for their designated class rank as listed above at the end of the Spring academic term, the student is placed on academic probation for the following ter.